lwander/spinnaker/experimental/kubernetes/README.md

 ## What Just Happened?

-The scripts created a namespace `spinnaker`, and deployed a `data` application containing Redis and Cassandra, and a `spkr` application, containing all of the Spinnaker components.
+The scripts created a namespace `spinnaker`, and deployed a `data` application containing Redis and Cassandra, and a `spin` application, containing all of the Spinnaker components.
 All the yaml files in `./config/` were placed into a secret called `spinnaker-config`, and your kubeconfig was placed into a secret called `kube-config`.
 These were mounted at `/opt/spinnaker/config/` and